 Thanks to this Nairobi jam, we can start 2017 with our full swagger on.
 Kama kawaida, we kill it!

 Favorite line: I got the sauce, mchuuzi

 Can we just take a moment to appreciate Mayonde in that leopard print mini?
 Okay, it’s pretty evident by now I have a music girl-crush on her.

-Did you know that you can download the song straight from SoundCloud?
+Did you know you can download the song straight from SoundCloud?
 Just in case 2017 wasn’t looking appealing enough.

-Mayonde is just a few days away to releasing her new single “Nairobi” featuring local rapper Stonee Jiwe.
+Mayonde is just a few days away to release her new single “Nairobi” featuring local rapper Stonee Jiwe.
 I highly predict this is the year Kenyan music will rise up from the gutters and become great again.
 Can I get an AMEN?